Was the British Empire racist?

 The empire was a force for good

 At Queen Victoria’s accession the British Empire consisted of about two million square miles and 100 million people.
-When she died in 1901 the British Empire was the largest empire the world had ever seen, covering eleven square miles and including a population of 372 million subjects.
+When she died in 1901 the British Empire was the largest empire the world had ever seen, covering 20% of the globe and including a population of 372 million subjects of many different faiths and ethnic groups.
 The expansion had happened at a time when Britain had been the first country to industrialise and have unrivalled control over the world’s shipping lanes and her military forces could cope with any threat.
 With this expansion of the empire and the improvement in travel, there began to be more contact between peoples at different levels of development to the British.
 Travellers like Mary Kingsley would return from adventures in Africa or Asia and pack lecture halls with stories of their encounters.
 This increased familiarity with the native peoples of the empire helped to intensify the debate in Britain about the nature and relevance of race.

 Violence was a part of empire